MohammedFarid-84/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 9s script delete directory the 10s script move to previous directory the 11s script show all list in three directory in the same time the 11s script show file information
+the 9s script delete directory the 10s script move to previous directory the 11s script show all list in three directory in the same time the 12s script show file information the 13s script create a syomblic link file